 |Santa Maria del Carmine|

 Work on the Carmelite convent and church here begun in 1268, using funds provided by Agnese, the widow of merchant 'Cione Tifa di Ranieri Vernaccia from the Santa Felicita quarter'.
-But the church was not consecrated until 1422, with work on the Brancacci Chapel frescoes began almost immediately after.
+But the church was not consecrated until 1422, with work on the Brancacci Chapel frescoes beginning almost immediately.
 The convent complex, much of which remains, was enlarged in 1328 and 1464.
-Interior modifications by Vasari in the late 1550's resulted in the removal of many medieval frescos and panels.
+Interior modifications to the church by Vasari in the late 1550's resulted in the removal of many medieval frescos and panels.